modster/btc-chart/www/README.md

-# Create a line chart
+# Create a line chart for selected crypto currency